 Check out our online platform for Medicare Advantage and Part D sales.
 A free resource for our agents.

 As you can see, these tools are making it easier to work through the contracting process with clients without the need for face to face meetings.
 These tools, among others, should be considered a standard part of your sales toolbox to help accelerate your sales process.

 Technology can help speed up the process, but at the same time presents a new set of sales challenges since you don't always meet face to face with your customer.
-Applying these tools and learning how to sell effectively over the phone can be a huge boon to your business.
+Applying these tools and learning how to effectively reach your prospects with social media can be a huge boon to your business.

 Selling Medicare related products can be a very rewarding and lucrative career that offers the opportunity to own your own business and enjoy passive income for years into the future.
 If you are looking to partner with an FMO that works with independent agents, give us a call and let us explain what we do to help our agents succeed.